 Well, I had to get something out of this prize and chicken is really expensive, right?
 So, off I went to case Cowtown’s grocery stores for halal meat.
 You’d be surprised how many stores actually carry that one particular brand.
 Lucky for me.
 Given that time is running out, and with less than 20 coupons remaining, naturally, I have chicken on the brain.

 This is the best chicken salad recipe!
 And it’s dear to my heart, being one of the first recipes I ever created, nearly 20 years ago.
 And it won a 2013 Healthy something contest.
 Sadly, I can’t remember the name of the contest, so you won’t find it in my contest wins in the sidebar.
 Since then I have definitely become better organized with tracking contest wins.
 When I first started out contesting, I really didn’t anticipate that need.
-But this salad is definitely a winner.
+But this Thai chicken salad is definitely a winner.

 Thai Chicken Salad with Peanut Lime Dressing